instrumentisto/rust-incubator/0_basics/README.md

 Read through [Rust Book], [Rust FAQ], and become familiar with basic [Rust] concepts, syntax, memory model, type and module systems.

-Polish your familiarity by completing [Rust By Example].
+Polish your familiarity by completing [Rust By Example] and [rustlings].

 Read through [Cargo Book] and become familiar with [Cargo] and its workspaces.